durdiales/iot-reactive-example/README.md

     Type "help", "copyright", "credits" or "license" for more information.
 -   Cql Commands using: ex_cql-commands-iot-reactive-example.txt

-## Cql Commands to get data from Cassandra: Dev Environment: Dev Environment
+## Cql Commands to get data from Cassandra: Dev Environment

 -   ex_cql-commands-iot-reactive-example.txt